-[•] We may here conclude this episode in the life of Muazzam.
+^{}We may here conclude this episode in the life of Muazzam.
 In April his mother, Nawab Bai, was sent from Delhi to visit him and bring him back to the right path by her influence.
 She returned from her mission in September.
-Iftikhar Khan, the imperial Chamberlain, had harshly reprimanded the Prince.
-But when the Emperor learnt that Muazzam's heart was loyal and that his motives had been misrepresented to him by his enemies, the imperial wrath fell upon Iftikhar Khan for having exceeded his instructions and been guilty of double-dealing at Aurangabad.
-His brother, Mustakhar Khan, too, was punished for communicating official secrets to Dilir Khan.
+If the Prince.
+But when the Emperor learnt that Muazzam's heart was loyal and that his motives had been misrepresented to him by his enemies, the imperial wrath fell upon If the Khan for having exceeded his instructions and been guilty of double-dealing at Aurangabad.
+His brother, Muftakhar Khan, too, was punished for communicating official secrets to Dilir Khan.
 Both brothers remained deprived of office for some months.
-(M. A., 101; Alphbarat, 13-3.)
+(M. A., 101; Alhbarat, 13-3.)